Căile Ferate Române: CFR after 1989

-Modernisation
+Modernization

-In the early 2000s, CFR embarked on a comprehensive modernization programme in order to improve its image, which was, both internationally and domestically, plagued by reports of poor service and outdated rolling stock.
-The first phases of the modernization included a refurbishment of a large number of Rapid and InterCity rolling stock, as well as a general expansion of IC services to form a Romania-wide express network.
+In the early 2000s, CFR began a modernization program to improve its image, which had been plagued both nationally and internationally by reports of poor service and outdated rolling stock.
+The first phases of the upgrade included the refurbishment of InterCity rolling stock, as well as the expansion of InterCity services.

-To strengthen the growth of the Romanian train network, CFR acquired in early 2003 several new Siemens Desiro trainsets, some of which were assembled in Arad.
-Nicknamed "Săgeata Albastră" (Blue Arrow), they are currently used on both Regio and InterRegio services for short and medium distances.
-The Desiro trainsets were used as the icons of CFR's modernisation, despite criticism that CFR should not have used the Desiro trainsets, which are diesel multiple units, on mainline express services, as they are designed mainly for short-distance commuter rail, as seen by their fairly hard seating, low speed, and poor noise insulation.
-CFR responded to this by introducing, in late 2004, a number of new Desiro trainsets that had better sound insulation and 70 seats, instead of 110 seats, thereby increasing the width and pitch of the seats.
-To this date, CFR continues to use Desiro trains on medium-distance routes, even though it has replaced them on several long-distance routes by other refurbished rolling stock.
+To strengthen the growth of the Romanian InterCity network, CFR acquired in early 2003 several new Siemens Desiro train sets, some of which were assembled in Arad.
+Nicknamed "Săgeata Albastră" ("Blue Arrow"), they are used for short and medium distances.
+The Desiro DMUs were used as icons of the CFR's modernization, despite criticism that the CFR should not have used them on mainline express services, as they were designed for short-distance commuter rail, as seen by their hard seating, low speed and poor noise insulation.
+CFR responded to these criticisms by introducing a number of new Desiro trainsets in late 2004, which had better insulation and 70 seats instead of 110, thereby increasing the width and pitch of the seats.
+To this date, CFR continues to use Desiro trains on short and medium-distance routes, even though it has replaced them on several long-distance routes with other rolling stock.

-Aside from the Desiro, CFR has also bought in the past few years 80 new sleeping cars (WLABmee type), couchettes, InterCity cars, as well as double-decker cars to use InterRegio trains of a high volume of passengers.
-The new CFR sleepers are some of the most modern in Europe, having air-conditioning, LCD screens and modern showers in each compartment.
+In addition to the Desiro DMUs, CFR has purchased 80 new sleeping cars, couchettes and first and second class cars in recent years.
+The new sleeping cars are now some of the most modern in Europe, with air conditioning, LCD screens and modern showers in every compartment.

-Apart from improvements in rolling stock, CFR has also bought or modernised several locomotive classes, including the widespread Class 40 and Class 41 electric locomotives.
+In addition to the improvements made to the railways, CFR has modernized several diesel and electric locomotives.